Sabi (Korea): Location

 The location of Sabi is north of current downtown Buyeo at the southern foot of Busosan Mountain.
 This location was chosen for its natural fortifications and ease of access to other regions.
-It was located on a plain on the Geum River, which served as a point of outreach to the southern portion of the Korean peninsula, as well as the Gaya Region.
+It was located on a plain on the Geum River, which served as a point of outreach to the southern portion of the Korean peninsula and the Gaya Region.
 It was located at the foot of mountains, which helped shield it from attacks, though it was surrounded by extensive agricultural lands.
-The Yellow Sea was nearby as well, which allowed for easy trade with China and Japan.
+The Yellow Sea was also nearby, which facilitated easier trade with China and Japan.

 History

 Sabi was the third and final capital of Baekje.
-The previous capital, Ungjin (KOR: 웅진), was isolated in the mountains, cutting it off from the outside world, making it an unfit location for the capital.
-King Song, the king of the kingdom of Baekje, moved the capital approximately 30 kilometers southwest to Sabi instead in 538 CE.
-Sabi was the capital of the kingdom of Baekje for 120 years until 660 CE, when Baekje fell to an attack from the neighboring kingdom of Silla, combined with forces from Tang Dynasty China.
+The previous capital, Ungjin (웅진), was isolated in the mountains, cutting it off from the outside world, making it an unfit location for the capital.
+King Song, the king of Baekje, moved the capital approximately 30 kilometers southwest to Sabi in 538 CE.
+Sabi was the capital of the kingdom of Baekje for 120 years, until 660 CE, when Baekje fell to an attack from the neighboring kingdom of Silla, combined with forces from Tang Dynasty China.
 The city officially surrendered on August 24, 660.

 During the 120 years, Sabi was under the control of: